material-motion/material-motion/specifications/README.md

 # Engineering concepts

 This chapter contains software engineering concepts.

-In the spirit of our Starmap, the tone of this chapter is highly 🌟 aspirational 🌟.
+The tone of this chapter is highly 🌟 aspirational 🌟.

 Much of what we're describing is not new.
 Some things we'll discuss have existed for decades.
 Where applicable we've included links to prior art and research.